SohailMG/GameWebsite/README.md

 # GameWebsite
-Creating a website using HTML,CSS,PHP and JavaScript. website includes the following features:
+This is my first Website development Project which is Creating a Game website using HTML,CSS,PHP and JavaScript.

+website includes the following features:

 * Sign-up functionality.
 * Sign-In functionality.
 * Sign-Out functionality.

 User data is stored using LocalStorage.

 # Game: